Daffy Flies North

 Daffy Flies North is a 1980 Warner Bros cartoon featuring Daffy Duck.
-It is a part of the Daffy Duck's Easter Egg-Citement special.
+It first aired April 1, 1980 on NBC as part of the Daffy Duck's Easter Egg-Citement special.

+The story was co-written by Tony Benedict, John Dunn, and Friz Freleng.
+The film was co-produced by David H. DePatie and Friz Freleng.

 Plot

 Daffy tries to find alternative means of going north in the summer.

 Story

 A flock of black ducks are migrating north in the summer.
 Amongst them is an out-of-shape Daffy Duck.
-The flock leader informs Daffy that he's out of formation and questions him about not having any duck's instinct.
+The flock leader informs Daffy that he is out of formation and questions him about not having any duck's instinct.
 Daffy strays from the flock and makes a rough 3-point landing onto a haystack (with a pitchfork temporary pointed on his tail.)